Applying for Aid: International Students

 Applying for Financial Aid

 As a need-aware institution, Oberlin considers a student’s financial circumstances when making admissions decisions.
 Applying for need-based financial aid places you in Oberlin’s most competitive applicant pool.
-For students enrolling in the Fall of 2022, the admit rate for all international students was approximately 8%.
+For students enrolling in the fall of 2024, the admit rate for all international students was approximately 8%.
 Applicants who can contribute at least $35,000 USD per year towards their educational expenses are the most competitive for admission.

-Any international student wishing to apply for need-based financial assistance must also submit the following:
+Any international student wishing to apply for need-based financial aid must do the following:

 Canadian citizens are required to submit the CSS Profile.
 They should not submit the ISAFA.
 No international students are required to submit the Free Application for Federal Student Aid (FAFSA) since they are ineligible for federal student aid.